Skip to main content

 CHIP

-The Community Health Improvement Plan defines how we come together to improve health equity and address priority health issues.
+The Community Health Improvement Plan defines how we come together to improve access to health-related opportunities and address priority health issues.

 Community Health Needs Assessment